Medical Marijuana for Seniors Citizens

-Medical Marijuana for Senior Citizens.
-Seniors are using marijuana more now than ever before.
+Medical Marijuana for Senior Citizens is more popular now than ever before.
 A recent study conducted by New York University found that more than 20 percent of marijuana users over age 65.
 Research has shown that it is particularly effective at treating chronic pain.
 It can also help Cancer, Epilepsy, Glaucoma, and post-traumatic stress disorder (PTSD).
 It has also helped many Seniors that suffer with ALS, Crohn’s disease, Parkinson’s disease, and Multiple Sclerosis.
 All of which are all particularly prevalent among the elderly.
 In addition, marijuana has helped people of all ages that suffer with insomnia.

 So is Medical Marijuana for Senior Citizens?
 Can it help your parents or even your grandparents?